dmh247365/redux-learn/README.md

 1. Action Creator - Person dropping off the form ***- (WE CREATE THIS)***
     - A function that returns a plain JS object, ie it creates the action below thats all.
+      - So this is what we use when we want to change the state/data in our application.
 2. Action - The form ***- (WE CREATE THIS)***
     - The plain JS object above is referred to as an action.
     - It has `type` & `payload` properties.
       - `type property` describes some change that want to make inside of our data.
       - `payload property` describes what we want to change to.
-    - so it basically describes what data we want to change & how we want it to change.
+    - So this is the object we created above that describes what data we want to change & how we want it to change.
 3. Dispatch - Form receiver **- PART OF REDUX**
-   - The dispatch function, takes in the action object and makes copies of it and passes those copies off to different places.
+   - The dispatch function, takes in the action object and makes copies of it and passes those copies off to different places (or reducers).
 4. Reducers - Departments ***- (WE CREATE THESE)***
    - A reducer is a function that is responsible for taking in an action and some existing amount of data.
      - It process that action by type (if applicable)